Frequently asked questions

 Yes, but normally only Saturday mornings.
 We understand that owners and tenants often request weekend shoots as they work during the week so we try hard to accommodate such requests.

-All photographs are edited to correct distortion, to crop and straighten photos and to adjust things like colour temperature, exposure, contrast, saturation, clarity and sharpness.
-In addition, and at our absolute discretion and at no charge, we replace overcast skies with blue ones (usually with some white clouds), darken TV and computer screens, take out camera and flash reflections in reflective surfaces and remove details from car number plates (for privacy).
-If you require other items be edited, additional charges may apply so, unless that property is vacant, it’s important that the owners and tenants are given our Preparation Guide to ensure that the property is ready before we arrive.
+All photographs are edited to correct lens distortion, to crop and straighten photos and to adjust things like colour temperature, exposure, contrast, saturation, clarity and sharpness.
+In addition, and at our absolute discretion and at no charge, we replace overcast skies with blue ones (usually with some white clouds), darken TV and computer screens, take out camera and flash reflections in reflective surfaces and remove details from car number plates (as a privacy measure).
+If you require other items be edited, additional charges will generally apply so, unless the property is vacant, it’s important that you request us to send our Preparation Guide to owners and tenants to ensure that the property is ready before we arrive.

 Yes, the quality is exactly the same.
-However, we usually only supply web-sized images (1920 x 1080 pixels) as rental properties are rarely advertised on signboards.
+However, we usually only supply web-sized images (1920 x 1080 pixels) as rental properties are rarely advertised in print media such as signboards, flyers, newspapers etc.

-Yes, if it’s not of our doing.
+Yes, if it’s something that should have been done before we arrive and it’s not something that we’ve done.
 The price will depend on the amount of time it takes to edit a photo and will be based on our hourly rate.

-We will, on request, remove minor artefacts from structural items (such as chipped paint on walls) where those defects will be rectified before the house is sold.
+We will, on request, remove minor artefacts from structural items (such as cracks or chipped paint on walls) as long as those defects will be rectified before the house is sold (that’s your responsibility, not our’s).
 However, we suggest caution in case potential buyers rely on retouched photos when they’re making a decision to purchase the property.
 This is only to protect you as the listing agent from being accused of misrepresenting the property.
 Also, it can take a lot of time to “edit out” objects from a scene.
 It’s always far better and cheaper if you arrange to have defects fixed, where possible, prior to the shoot.

 Yes, or you are allowed to send the photos out to a business that does.
 Rather than us acting as a go-between and charging you a fee for the service, it’s better to deal directly with them.